arzieba1420/DTNetwork/README.md

 ----------
 This is my first fully commercial Spring Boot project!

-It is kind of WebApp which will be used as a service to manage technical devices maintained by me in my current job.
+It is kind of WebApp which is used as a service to manage technical (HVACr and AC/DC) devices maintained by me in my current job.
 On a daily basis it works in closed local network in my company, but I prepaired its demo version.
 The version uses an embeded simulation of database and includes sample datas, entries etc to demonstrate how it looks in production mode.